WariatInc/rsww-travel-agency-frontend/README.md

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+Run `ng e2e` to execute the end-to-end tests with selenium.
+This command will automatically start a docker container with selenium set up.
+You can view tests with VNC on http://localhost:7900/?autoconnect=1&resize=scale&password=secret.

 ## Further help